s0ymiranda/MPLInterpreter/README.md

    ```bash
       ./build/parser /samples/"name of the file"
    ```
+## Note
+   In the samples folder you can found examples usages for the lenguage.
+So you can make your own scripts of our lenguage and test then!.

 ## Acknowledgements
 For more information about the development and specifications of the Mathematical Programming Language, you can refer to